When Children Are Battle Scarred: PTSD In Children. Signs & Symptoms

 Teachers should not have to second guess themselves in situations where a child's safety and possibly even life is at stake.
 They should be provided ongoing training throughout the school year, and additional workshops made available in the summer months.
 Teachers are not mental health professionals, they are not social workers (Kesner & Robinson, 2002); however, mental health and social services agencies should provide training and information to teachers, administration, and other staff who work directly with children.
 Even though teachers are not investigators, training on the proper questions to ask is beneficial to teachers who are faced with the two common scenarios of being told or overhearing (Brubacher, Powell, Skouteris, & Guadagno, 2015), and the most ambiguous of all, the unspoken signals.

-Knowing the Tells, Even When Children Do Not Tell
+Knowing The Tells, Even When Children Do Not Tell

 Abuse does not always manifest in a visible bruise or laceration.
 Children who are sexually abused may exhibit their symptoms in behaviors (Dervishi, 2015), as do children of emotional abuse.
 Additionally, children who witness abuse may experience post-traumatic stress when witnessing the abuse of one parent onto the other, or of a sibling (Schultz & Harris, 2012).
 The most overlooked symptoms in children and adults are those related to PTSD.
-These are often dismissed as quirks in children, and mental illness in adults.
+These are often dismissed as quirks in children, and mental illnesses in adults.
 While PTSD does fall under the diagnostic criteria for mental disorders, it is not organic.
 It is a result of emotional, mental, and often physical trauma.

 The signs and symptoms of PTSD are easy to recognize, once properly introduced.
-Post-traumatic stress disorder is the manifestation of symptoms related to psychological trauma that is directly related to having been the victim of or witness to something that was so devastating at the time, the individual relives it and is especially sensitive to certain triggers ("PTSD in Children and Teens - PTSD," n.d.).
+Post-traumatic stress disorder is the manifestation of symptoms related to psychological trauma that is directly related to having been the victim of or witness to something that was so devastating at the time, that the individual relives it and is especially sensitive to certain triggers ("PTSD in Children and Teens - PTSD," n.d.).

 If a person was witness to a shooting.
 The color red from the memory of seeing blood can result in nausea, or a car backfiring can cause the person to begin trembling or duck for cover.
 This individual is likely to avoid the area the shooting took place, or will have an anniversary reaction and simply not leave the house on the anniversary day; even if it is a day of the week.